 In order to use FastQ Screen you will need to configure some genome databases for the program to search.
 This will involve downloading the sequences for the databases in FASTA format and then using either Bowtie, Bowtie2 or BWA to build the relevant index files.
 Please note: the aligner used to build the index files must be used to map the reads

 Once you have built your index you can configure the FastQ Screen program.
 You do this by editing the fastq_screen.conf.example file which is distributed with the program.
 This shows an example set of database configurations which you will need to change to reflect the actual databases you have set up.
+FastQ Screen can process up to a maximim of 32 reference genomes.
 Rename the file to fastq_screen.conf after you have finished editing.

 The other options you can set in the config file are the location of the aligner binary (if it's not in your path),and the number of threads you want to allocate to the aligner when performing your screen.
 The number of threads will be the number of CPU cores the code will run on so you shouldn't set this value higher than the number of physical cores you have in your machine.
 The more threads you can allow the faster the searching part of the screen will run.

 An example command is shown below.
 This would process two FASTQ files and would create the screen output in the same directory as the original files.